Emoji Democracy

 (MathPickle, 2020)

-Destroying democracy is a perfect puzzle to get your students counting and thinking of the fraction one-half.
-This has the possibility of getting political, but gerrymandering has been used in many countries so there is no need to get political unless you want to join together history and math classes 😉
+Emoji democracy is a perfect puzzle to get your students counting and thinking of the fraction one-half.
+This has the possibility of getting political, but gerrymandering has been used in many countries including in my own country, Canada.
+There is no need to get political unless you want to join together history and math classes 😉

 Standards for Mathematical Practice